 The Choir Aisle and the North Transept

-The triple-naved Choir Aisle was built in the English early Gothic style between 1220 and 1280.
-The back wall of the North Transept features five narrow lancet windows (about 1260) known as the "Five Sisters Window" (a term coined by Charles Dickens).
-The Crossing with its 15th century vaulted tower contains the Rood-screen, a masterpiece of late Gothic sculpture containing statues of 15 English kings, starting with William I on the left and finishing with Henry VI.
+The triple-naved Choir Aisle was built in the English early-Gothic style between 1220 and 1280.
+The back wall of the North Transept features five narrow lancet windows from about 1260, known as the "Five Sisters Window" (a term coined by Charles Dickens).
+The Crossing, with its 15th-century vaulted tower contains the Rood-screen, a masterpiece of late Gothic sculpture containing statues of 15 English kings, starting with William I on the left and finishing with Henry VI.

-The cathedral's Norman Choir was rebuilt in the late 14th century, and was later damaged by a fire in 1829 that destroyed the roof and woodwork (including the choir stalls).
-Copies of the originals have replaced all.
-St William's Window (1422) in the South Gallery depicts scenes from the life of St William, whose shrine in the sacristy was worshipped in the Middle Ages.
-St Cuthbert's Window (about 1435) in the North Gallery portrays events in the life of this saint who was consecrated as Archbishop in 685 AD in the former Saxon minster.
+The cathedral's Norman Choir was rebuilt in the late 14th century and was later damaged by a fire in 1829 that destroyed the roof and woodwork (including the choir stalls).
+Copies of the originals have replaced all that was destroyed.
+St. William's Window (1422) in the South Gallery depicts scenes from the life of St. William, whose shrine in the sacristy was worshipped in the Middle Ages.
+St Cuthbert's Window (dating from about 1435) in the North Gallery portrays events in the life of this saint, who was consecrated as Archbishop in AD 685 in the former Saxon minster.

-Behind the Choir is the Lady Chapel with its magnificent East Window (about 1408), the world's largest medieval stained glass window.
-In the South Transept is the marvelous Rose Window (about 1500) commemorating the ending of the War of the Roses, fought between the Houses of Lancaster and York for the throne.
+Behind the Choir is the Lady Chapel, with its magnificent East Window (about 1408), the world's largest medieval stained glass window.
+In the South Transept is the marvelous Rose Window dating from around 1500 and commemorating the ending of the War of the Roses, fought between the Houses of Lancaster and York for the throne.

 Tombs and Tales from the Crypt

-The Minster's 12th century Norman Crypt is entered from the Presbytery and is where you'll find the remains of the 11th century Apse of the earlier cathedral, as well as parts of the 14th century Eastern Crypt.
-The Crypt's valuable contents include the York Virgin (12th century Madonna), the Doomstone (purgatory relief, late 12th century), the 15th century font used for the baptism of King Edwin by Bishop Paulinus in 627 AD, and the shrine of St William of York (Archbishop, d 1154), which was brought here in 1972.
+The minster's 12th-century Norman Crypt is entered from the Presbytery and is where you'll find the remains of the 11th-century Apse of the earlier cathedral, as well as parts of the 14th-century Eastern Crypt.
+The Crypt's valuable contents include the York Virgin (12th-century Madonna); the Doomstone (purgatory relief, late 12th century); the 15th-century font used for the baptism of King Edwin by Bishop Paulinus in AD 627; and the shrine of St. William of York (Archbishop, d.
+1154), which was brought here in 1972.

-Located in the Undercroft and Treasury underneath York Minster, this fascinating exhibit consists of numerous interactive galleries portraying the building's colorful history from its Roman roots to today.
-Displays include more than 2,000 years of remarkable artifacts found nearby that provide an insight into the cathedral's important role over the centuries.
+Located in the Undercroft and Treasury underneath York Minster, this fascinating museum consists of numerous interactive galleries portraying the building's colorful history from its Roman roots to today.
+Displays include more than 2,000 years of remarkable artifacts found nearby, which provide an insight into the cathedral's important role over the centuries.

 Stairway to Heaven: Climbing the Central Tower

-York Minster's spectacular medieval Central Tower - the highest point in the city - involves a climb of 230 ft up the 275 steps, so isn't for the faint of heart.
-Along the way, you'll get a close up view of some of the cathedral's most interesting decorative features, including its pinnacles and gargoyles.
+York Minster's spectacular medieval Central Tower-the highest point in the city-involves a climb of 230 feet up 275 steps, so it isn't for the faint of heart.
+Along the way, you'll get a close-up view of some of the cathedral's most interesting decorative features, including its pinnacles and gargoyles.
 Once outside, all that hard work will be rewarded with superb views of York's historic city center.